-It’s the way things usually work: CFD engineers using numerical simulation to study fluid flow in a reservoir will typically first approach the problem by looking for two main things: what they know, and what they don’t know.
+It’s the way things usually work.
+As a CFD engineer using numerical simulation to study fluid flow in a reservoir you’ll typically first approach the problem by looking for two main things: what you know and what you don’t know.

 After all, that’s what simulations are for, right?